jzrake/lunum/README.md

 # Features

-* Arrays of arbitrary dimension are supported, however there is no support for slicing operations at this time.
+* Arrays of arbitrary dimension, and a growing subset of the Numpy-style array manipulation features.

+* Data read/write operations with binary and ASCII formats.
+Serialized arrays with Python pickles, and JSON are planned for the near future.

-* Vectorized arithmetic operations are fully supported, and are carried out entirely in C. These include addition, subtraction, multiplication, division, and exponentiation (through '^').
+* Vectorized arithmetic operations are implemented entirely C. These include addition, subtraction, multiplication, division, and exponentiation (through '^').
 Mixed operations on scalar and array quantities work as expected.
 C casting rules are applied to binary operations between mixed array types.

 * The C math library is exposed and overloaded through Lunum.
 For example, lunum.asinh operates correctly on all Lunum data